scroix/scroix.github.io/content/work.md

 *A public research university based on Melbourne, Australia.
 RMIT is known for their Art and Design, Architecture, Engineering and Computer Science programs.*

-In addition to a couple of guest lectures for *IT Infrastructure & Security COSC2737* and *Introduction to IT COSC1078 in 2018*, I was employed as a tutour for two subjects.
+In addition to a couple of guest lectures for *IT Infrastructure & Security COSC2737* and *Introduction to IT COSC1078 in 2018*, I was employed as a tutor for two subjects.

 - ### Programming Internet of Things (PIoT) COSC2674